Design an Azure Batch job to run your parallel task

 A sample parallel task

 To get to grips with Azure Batch and the CLI, you decide on a simple proof-of-concept to demonstrate the different nodes working together in parallel.
-You'll loop several times in the CLI, add a numbered task per iteration of the loop, and later download and look at the metadata each task generates.
+You plan to loop several times in the CLI, add a numbered task per iteration of the loop, and later download and look at the metadata each task generates.
 This metadata shows the Azure Batch service scheduling tasks as they're created onto different nodes in sequential fashion, so that they all execute their work in parallel.

 Diagram of the Azure Batch workflow.